 American Rivers protects wild rivers, restores damaged rivers, and conserves clean water for people and nature.
-Since 1973, American Rivers has protected and restored more than 150,000 miles of rivers through advocacy efforts, on-the-ground projects, and an annual America’s Most Endangered Rivers® campaign.
+Since 1973, American Rivers has protected and restored more than 150,000 miles of rivers through advocacy efforts, on-the-ground projects, and the annual America’s Most Endangered Rivers® campaign.
 Headquartered in Washington, DC, American Rivers has offices across the country and more than 200,000 members, supporters, and volunteers.

 American Rivers’ Internship Program provides an exciting opportunity for individuals to gain professional experience in the environmental non-profit field.
 Our goal is to inspire and educate, providing hands-on experience to help develop participants in to the next generation of conservation leaders.
-We view a successful internship program as a key way to ensure that the important work of protecting and restoring our natural resources continues to be at the forefront of the public consciousness.
+We view a successful internship program as crucial to ensuring that the important work of protecting and restoring our natural resources continues to be at the forefront of the public consciousness.
 As part of our goal to engage an ever wider audience with conservation issues, we at American Rivers pride ourselves on promoting diversity throughout our organization and Internship Program.

 Open Internship positions will be listed below.
 Please follow the links for more information and to apply for a specific internship.